antonio-madrid/Java_unit_test_examples/README.md

-# password_validations
+# Java testing samples
-JUnit example of password validations and its test.
+A several samples of JUnit 4 and Mockito test

-This template is a simple one to expose JUnit basic testing.
+These templates are a simple one to expose JUnit and Mockito basic testing.
 ``